fruit-bat/pico-zxspectrum/README.md

 * PWM sound
 * SPI SD card

-All of the target share the same pinout but make different use of the 4 audio pins.
+All of the targets share the same pinout but make different use of the 4 audio pins:

 ![image](docs/ZxSpectrumBreadboardHdmi4PinAudio.png)